Midland High School (Illinois): Visual Arts & Technology

 This school offers two full computer labs (one used as a classroom setting), a half lab in the media center, and laptops available for classroom teachers to check out for specific classes.
 The technology classes are the Newspaper and Yearbook classes (called "Technology Applications" in the class catalog).
-Art classes are also offered: An art lab room is available for use in the Drawing, Painting, and 3D and Digital Design courses and the room includes a dark room for photography development in the Photography I and II courses.

 Music

 Midland offers both choirs and bands to students at the school.
 Two levels of choir are offered: Chamber Choir for women's voices in a small ensemble setting and a class choir in a smaller time period for any type of voice.
 The choir frequently goes on tour (they visit New York City every 4 years where they perform) and integrate music theory and world music into their lessons.
 The band program is offered one hour a day but includes many extracurriculars.
-Students in band march for the football team in the fall and play for the basketball games in the winter.
+Students in band play for the basketball games in the winter.

 Athletics

 Midland High School competes in the Tri-County Conference and is a member school in the Illinois High School Association.
 Their mascot is the Timberwolves, with school colors of dark green, silver, and black.
 The school has no state championships on record in team athletics and activities.
-Due to their small enrollment, MHS coops with nearby Henry-Senachwine High School for Boys and Girls Cross Country, and Boys and Girls Track and Field (in addition to Henry-Senachwine, Lowpoint-Washburn High School is also part of the coop for Boys Football).
+Due to their small enrollment, MHS coops with nearby Henry-Senachwine High School for Boys and Girls Cross Country, and Boys and Girls Track and Field.
+Midland also offers Scholastic bowl that also competes in the Little Tri County, as well as golf, baseball, basketball, girls basketball, softball, bass fishing, and volleyball.